francescovolpe/Dataset-GANdetection/README.md

 <br>
 Note: <br>
-FD = indica se sono stati applicati algoritmi di riconoscimento facciale sui dataset <br>
+FD = it indicates whether facial recognition algorithms have been applied to the datasets <br>
-Filtered = indica se i dataset sono stati filtrati rimuovendo immagini in cui il face detect non ha avuto successo
+Filtered = it indicates whether the datasets were filtered by removing images where face detect was fail